CogniMath/Cognitive-Modelling-Scripts/README.md

 # Cognitive-Modelling

-R and Python scripts that are part of a Computational Model that implements some modules of the Act-R architecture i.e.:
+R and Python scripts part of a Computational Model that implements some modules of the Act-R architecture:
   - Temporal Module
   - Declarative Memory